jmspit/dodo/README.md

   -  A syslog call to [rsyslog](https://www.rsyslog.com/).
   -  Console aka standard out of the container entrypoint.

+Docker healthchecks that run an in-container command (such as say `pidof myservice`) are pretty costly, especially if the healthchecks need to be frequent.
+The dodo::common::Application class can be instructed to setup a healthceck listener (dodo::common::Application::HealthChecker) that can be network-probed by the Docker host, which is much more efficient.
+This HealthChecker can be declared sick or healthy, which is also implictly set to sick when the dodo::common::Application catches an exception trying to escape the main loop.
 ### High level APIs to common functionality

 Most services will require at least some of the functionality dodo provides as high-level C++ abstactaions without comrpomising low-level C/Linux performance.